Aumysr/Aumysr/README.md

-- Hello, It's Rawi.
+- Hello, you have got Rawi here.
 I’m currently learning Web system development and interested in full stack approach.
 - 📫 How to reach me rawiwanysr@outlook.com 👩🏽

 <!---